 Detox Rules About Meds and Tobacco Are Flexible

 Now that you’ve taken the step to enter a detox program, expect there to be certain rules in place.
+One may ask can you smoke cigarettes while detoxing?
 Many detox programs know that clients might rely on tobacco use to relieve stress during detox.
 Going through detox can create feelings of stress and anxiety.
 The thought of not having access to a smoking habit may make the stress worse.

 For this reason, many rehabs will provide special smoking zones outdoors where people going through detox can still smoke if needed.
 Being allowed to smoke may help them to carry on with the detox until it’s over.
 However, most detox and rehab programs will suggest that the client think about quitting smoking.

 A recent study reviewed the effect of stopping smoking versus is you smoking during drug detox.
 The study reports some useful findings.
 It found that client smoking during detox resulted in higher levels of withdrawal symptoms and cravings.
 This was when compared with those not allowed to smoke during detox.
 It made a strong case for not smoking during detox.

 Are You Allowed to Take Meds in Detox?

 When going through detox it might seem that any and all meds would not be allowed.
 The reality, though, is not so cut and dry.